Building TTS Datasets That Actually Work

 - TWEB — The World English Bible speech dataset

-i've also built some TTS datasets that you might find useful, especially if you're working with non-English languages or specific use cases:
+I've also built some TTS datasets that you might find useful, especially for non-English languages or specific use cases:

-Gujarati Female Speech - 8 hours of clean single-speaker Gujarati audio, perfect if you're building ASR or TTS for regional Indian languages. recorded in controlled conditions with aligned transcripts.
+- Gujarati Female Speech — 8 hours of clean single-speaker Gujarati audio.
+Recorded in controlled conditions with aligned transcripts.

-Brazilian Portuguese TTS - around 150 hours of multi-speaker Brazilian Portuguese. this one's great because it covers different accents and speaking styles, all normalized and ready to train.
+- Brazilian Portuguese TTS — ~150 hours of multi-speaker Brazilian Portuguese, covering different accents and speaking styles, normalized and ready to train.

-Obama Voice Sample Dataset - 25+ minutes of Barack Obama's voice from public speeches, optimized for RVC (voice conversion) training. clean 24 kHz WAV files, production-ready.
+- Obama Voice Sample Dataset — 25+ minutes of Barack Obama's voice from public speeches, optimized for RVC training.
+Clean 24 kHz WAV files.

 Things to Consider While Building the Dataset